-It's important to use an immersion blender and a tall container to facilitate the emulsion of the oil with the liquid.
+It's important to use an immersion blender and a tall container to facilitate the emulsion of oil and milk.

-I promise you that this is the easiest recipe that you will ever make.
+I promise you that this is the easiest vegan mayo recipe that you will ever make.
 The same instructions work for the spicy mayo and the vegan garlic mayo.

 STEP 1: Put all ingredients in a tall container that can fit your immersion blender (like a mason jar with a wide opening).